Sahibjeetpalsingh/Weather-Classification/README.md

 ### 01 &nbsp; Climate Controls

-> Set any climate profile using five sliders or jump straight in with one of eight built-in presets — Desert, Monsoon, Mountain, Coastal and more.
+> Set any climate profile using five sliders or jump straight in with one of eight built-in presets-- Desert, Monsoon, Mountain, Coastal and more.
 No configuration, no install.
 Open the page and the tool is ready.

 <p align="center">
   <a href="https://weather-energy.netlify.app/">